dinkar1708/flutter_riverpod_template/README.md

 3. Now, check if the automatic CI running has passed.

 ### How to Use This Repository's .yml File:
-- Simply copy and paste the `build.yml` file into your repository under `.github/workflows/build.yml`, and it will automatically start building.
+- Simply copy and paste the `build.yml` file into your repository under `.github/workflows/build.yml`, ensuring to specify the correct version of the Flutter SDK, and it will automatically start building.

 ### Guide CI/CD
 - For detailed guidance, refer to: https://docs.github.com/en/actions/quickstart